Contact US NOTIFY ME INFORMATION SESSION

 21. Is this a religious program?

-You may apply for Birthright Israel Excel regardless of your Jewish background or affiliation, however you must be Jewish to apply -- if you have at least one Jewish grandparent, you are qualified to apply.
-Although Birthright Israel Excel does not provide a religious environment, all organized programming taking place on Shabbat will be appropriate for observant participants.
+You may apply for the Excel Fellowship regardless of your Jewish background or affiliation, however you must be Jewish to apply -- if you have at least one Jewish parent, you are qualified to apply.
+Although Excel does not provide a religious environment, all organized programming taking place on Shabbat will be appropriate for observant participants.

 22. Do my political views affect my eligibiity?

 Not at all.
 We don't ask applicants to share their political views.
-Birthright Israel Excel is for young Jewish adults from around the globe.
+The Excel Fellowship is for young Jewish adults from around the globe.
 That being said, during the summer program, you'll have the opportunity to ask questions and discuss historical and current events in an organized and educational setting.

 23. My parents are intermarried, but I identify as Jewish, am I still eligible to apply?